North Macedonia

 • Forgetting municipal approvals for public spaces

-• Treating heritage sites like ordinary locations
+• Treating Ohrid’s heritage zone and the monasteries as ordinary locations

 • Applying for the rebate after principal photography starts